enleak/enleak.github.io/MemLabs/Lab1.md

 ![image](https://github.com/enleak/enleak.github.io/assets/55566953/66cb86cb-19a7-4559-84eb-f1501296ef6c)

-The list of processes is the first thing we should look at based on the hints provided.
+The first suggested profile is `Win7SP1x64` so this is what we'll feed into the `--profile` parameter.
+In order to identify unauthorized or anomalous activity on a target computer or server, listing the processes is a good start.
 In order to do this we need to provide the `pslist` argument.

 "To list the processes of a system, use the pslist command.
 This walks the doubly-linked list pointed to by PsActiveProcessHead and shows the offset, process name, process ID, the parent process ID, number of threads, number of handles, and date/time when the process started and exited".